 Spare a thought for Dubai’s furrier residents…

-We’re about to head into summer where temperatures in Dubai can reach over 50 degrees, and often feel even warmer than that.
+We’re about to head into summer where temperatures in Dubai can reach over 50 degrees, and often feel even warmer than that due to the sticky humidity.
 With that in mind, spare a thought for the pets of Dubai who, unlike you and I, have a harder time keeping cool due to the fact that they don’t release heat by sweating.
-This leaves them susceptible to dehydration and heatstroke, which can be fatal if not properly treated.

 Whether you’re a seasoned pet owner or brand new adopter, we’ve put together a handy list of tips to help you keep your furry friends cool over the summer months, and what to do should they suffer from overheating.

 Here are some go-to-cool-down tricks to keep in mind this summer…